quarto-dev/quarto-vscode/languages/README.md

-We've incorporated code from several other extensions to provide features for LaTeX, Medmaid, and Graphviz:
+We've incorporated code from several other extensions to provide features for LaTeX, Mermaid, and Graphviz:

 - LaTeX code completion, preview, and language support from https://github.com/James-Yu/LaTeX-Workshop